MAN Lion's City: MAN NG363F (A24)

-The MAN NG363F, with the chassis code A24, is a tri-axle 17.98 meter chassis.
-Which is a low-floor articulated city bus with similarities the diesel powertrain to rigid bus MAN NL323F (A22) and double-decker bus MAN ND323F (A95).
-Where the engine and automatic transmission are mounted-longitudinally on the left rear of the vehicle.
-An power output of 265kW (360hp) engine is the most highest powerful and acceleration.
-They were fitted with a 4-speed automatic Voith DIWA 864.5 gearbox, similar to Huanghai DD6187S01 with MAN A23 buses in Changzhou, China.
+The MAN NG363F, with the chassis code A24, is a tri-axle 17.98 m chassis.
+It is a low-floor articulated city bus with similarities to the diesel powertrain in the rigid bus MAN NL323F (A22) and double-decker bus MAN ND323F (A95).
+The engine and automatic transmission are mounted-longitudinally on the left rear of the vehicle.
+The engine has an output of 265 kW.
+It is fitted with a 4-speed automatic Voith DIWA 864.5 gearbox.

 Asia-Pacific

 Singapore

 In 2013, SMRT Buses received a MAN NG363F A24 prototype unit, SMB388S, for testing and evaluation from the local MAN's dealer, ST Kinetics.
 The chassis was built in Germany and later assembly in Gemilang Coachworks of Malaysia.
 On 18 April 2013, the bus was deployed on Bus 190 making its debut as the first new articulated bus brought in by SMRT Buses after the re-branding, and the first low-floor layout and wheelchair accessible bendy bus (WAB) in Singapore.
 This articulated bus is currently operated by SMRT Buses, being the only bendy bus in Singapore to be registered with the SMRT original livery.

 Following the successful evaluation of SMB388S, SMRT Buses announced in April 2014 they would be acquiring an additional 39 units to replace the retiring Mercedes-Benz O405G articulated buses.
 The production batch of NG363F A24 was delivered in 2015, built and bodied in Malaysia by Gemilang Coachworks, and debuted in May that year.

 As part of the Bus Contracting Model (BCM), some of the buses were transferred to SBS Transit and Tower Transit Singapore under the Seletar and Sembawang-Yishun Bus Packages respectively.
 SBS Transit MAN A24 units were restricted to deployment on certain Yishun feeder buses (800, 804, 806, 807, 811).
-All 12 MAN A24 articulated buses are progressive repainted from SMRT's pixel livery to LTA's lush green livery its distinctive shade useful for MAN A22 Lion's City Hybrid Mark I (Euro 5) buses.
+All 12 MAN A24 articulated buses are progressively repainted from SMRT's pixel livery to LTA's lush green livery its distinctive shade useful for MAN A22 Lion's City Hybrid Mark I (Euro 5) buses.